turbot/steampipe-plugin-aws/docs/tables/aws_inspector_assessment_target.md

 ```

-### List assessment targets that are updated after creation
+### List assessment targets that were updated after creation

 ```sql
 select